The 3-year-old mixed-breed dog named Pippi was on her way home.

 The tears then flowed.

 To witness such happy endings — seven months ago Pippi was in a crowded shelter and facing euthanasia — is why they do what they do.
-Since the center opened one year ago, they have watched 132 at-risk shelter dogs arrive for some love, care and training and ultimately adoption.
+Since the center opened about one year ago, they have watched 132 at-risk shelter dogs arrive for some love, care and training and ultimately adoption.

 “That’s what my vision was for this place,” said Jen Deane, founder and executive director of Pit Sisters, the rescue group that runs the center.
 “She would have never had a chance.
 We knew time would help her decompress a bit and it worked.”